mersihakaramustafic/blockchain-tracker/README.md

 # Blockchain Tracker

 Blockchain Tracker monitors the number of UserOperation Events on the Polygon Mainnet, segmented by duration (hour/day/week).
 The data is stored in a PostgreSQL database, which is hosted on [Neon](https://neon.tech/), and visualized using [Grafana](https://grafana.com/).
+UserOperation Events are tracked through [Infura API](https://www.infura.io/).

 Biconomy Bundler addresses are imported from an ERC4337 CSV file into the database, enabling identification of from_to addresses that are part of the Biconomy Bundler addresses.